enkidevs/curriculum/generative-ai/chatgpt/prompt-techniques/cot-prompting.md

 ## Practice

-COT or ??? prompting, encourages the model to ???.
+COT or ??? prompting encourages the model to ???.

 - Chain-of-thought
 - maintain context throughout a series of prompts